ropensci/roweb3/content/blog/2020-11-03-coronaviruses-and-hosts/index.md

  Search term (as translated):  "Pangolin coronavirus"[Organism] OR Pangolin coron ...
 ```

-Looks like there's 14 available genome sequences for this virus -
+Looks like there are 14 available genome sequences for this virus -
 note that this query doesn't return the actual sequences, but the specific entry IDs.
 If we want to directly retrieve sequences, we can use `entrez_fetch()`, referencing these Pangolin coronavirus IDs.
 Here I've set `rettype` to output the sequences in FASTA format, a standard bioinformatics format readable by many other packages/software.